 Good morning year 6!
 Day three of home learning beckons.
 We hope that you have found the first two days tasks interesting because today we are going to meet the family who are going to be running your new hotel!

-The Brown family are the family who are intending to open and run the hotel in the location of your choice – see previous day’s learning.
-The family consists of Mr. Brown (dad), Mrs. Brown (mum) and three children ranging in age from teenager(s) to primary school.
+The Green family are the family who are intending to open and run the hotel in the location of your choice – see previous day’s learning.
+The family consists of Mr. Green (dad), Mrs. Green (mum) and three children ranging in age from teenager(s) to primary school.
 These are the basic details, more information about these characters will be created by you.

-English task: Your job today, is to write a character profile for different members of the Brown family (how many to include is up to you).
+English task: Your job today, is to write a character profile for different members of the Green family (how many profiles to include is up to you).
 Some information to include might be:

 - Their name and age

 - Likes/ dislikes (this could apply for anything from school subjects to crisp flavours!)

 - Hobbies and interests – favourite singers, YouTubers – the choice is yours

 Look at this planning sheet for more ideas.

 You can either use the sheet as it is or you may decide that you wish to combine your ideas for each character into a written paragraph.
 If you choose this option, then remember to structure your writing into correctly punctuated sentences, which make sense!

 Daily Maths Task: Today we are going to look at another form of data – averages.
 Some of you may remember, from the recent assessments, that ‘mean’ was mentioned.
 If you are not sure what ‘mean’ means – watch this video clip: